sagesolar/magpie/README.md

 A modern, full-stack book collection management system built with clean architecture principles.
 Features a Node.js TypeScript backend with REST API and a Progressive Web App (PWA) frontend with offline support.

+> **🔒 Security Note**: This is a public repository.
+Never commit actual project IDs, service account keys, or other sensitive data.
+See [`SECURITY.md`](docs/SECURITY.md) for detailed security guidelines.

 ## ✨ Features

 ### 📚 Book Management